FANUC Standard Interface Commands

 -

-Add the custom parameter to the command.
+Set the specified custom parameter in this command.

 Example